awkward/Tatsi/README.md

 3. Add `NSPhotoLibraryUsageDescription` to your Info.plist with a proper description.
 4. (Optional) if you want to use the camera option.
 You will also need to add `NSCameraUsageDescription` to your Info.plist

+### Carthage

+1. Add `github "awkward/Tatsi"` to your `Cartfile`
+2. Run `carthage update Tatsi`
+3. Add Tatsi to your project's Embedded Binaries and to the Carthage build phase
+4. Add `NSPhotoLibraryUsageDescription` to your Info.plist with a proper description.
+5. (Optional) if you want to use the camera option.
+You will also need to add `NSCameraUsageDescription` to your Info.plist

 ## Usage

 1. Add `Import Tatsi` and `Import Photos` to your Swift file.
 You can skip this step if you used manual installation.